PerH3R/waves/docs/README.md

 - Potentially looking for neighbor tile rules between world sections.
 Currently, the rule detector does not check between world sections what tiles could be adjacent to each other.
 Some games have a complete change of area style / biome between world sections, so this is harder than it sounds.

 ### Wave collapse
 - Guaranteed fast and non-blocking generation.
 The current DFS implementation is the best we could come up with and works properly on small generated worlds or simple tilesets.
-However, for large, complex tilesets or worlds, this will result in very slow generation with a lot of repeated, similar mistakes.
+However, for large, complex tilesets or worlds, this will result in extremely slow generation with a lot of repeated, similar mistakes.
 - Seeding generation, allowing the user to put some tiles in the world so, for example, a (walkable) path between two locations is guaranteed.
 This gives more control to the user and will result in less random worlds.
 - Potentially a nicer UI showing the entropy of non-determined tiles changing over time.
 - Non-infuriating progress-bar.